PumpkinDB/PumpkinDB/doc/script/SOMEQ.md

 `SOME?` will push `1` if the item's length is larger than zero, `0` otherwise.

-It has a "sister" word of [NONE?](NONEQ.md).
+It has a "sister" instruction of [NONE?](NONEQ.md).
 Together they allow to express a concept of an optional value.

 {% common -%}